Work with Me

 My approach

-My work is grounded in the person-centred approach, developed by Carl Rogers.
+The most important part of therapy is the relationship: feeling understood, safe, and able to be yourself.
+That’s why my work is grounded in the person-centred approach, developed by Carl Rogers.

 This means I offer: